Penny Wong: Israel–Palestine

 In August 2024, Wong joined several world leaders in condemning Israeli Finance Minister Bezalel Smotrich's statement about "starving'" Palestinians in Gaza until hostages are returned.
 After the International Criminal Court (ICC) issued arrest warrants against Israeli Prime Minister Benjamin Netanyahu and Defence Minister Yoav Gallant, and Hamas military commander Mohammed Deif, Wong stated that the Australian government "respects the independence of the ICC and its important role in upholding international law".

 On 11 June 2025, Wong announced that the Australian government would be joining New Zealand, Canada, the United Kingdom and Norway in banning and freezing the assets of two far-right Israeli government ministers Itamar Ben-Gvir and Smotrich for advocating violence and the displacement of Palestinians.
 When asked in July 2025 about exporting parts for F-35 fighter jets to Israel, Wong said that Australia only exports "non-lethal" parts for the jets.

 In late July 2025, Wong joined 14 other foreign ministers including her Canadian and New Zealand counterparts in issuing a joint statement condemning Hamas for its role in the 7 October attacks on Israel and expressing support for recognising a Palestinian state at the next United Nations General Assembly meeting in September 2024.

 On 9 August 2025, Wong joined her German, Italian, New Zealand and British counterparts in issuing a joint statement condemning Netanyahu's plan to invade and occupy Gaza City.
-In September 2025, Wong declined to answer whether she would describe the situation in the Gaza Strip a genocide.
+In September 2025, Wong declined to answer whether she would describe the situation in the Gaza Strip as a genocide.